naerhy/rainfall/level5/README.md

 level5@RainFall:~$ (python -c "print('\x1c\xf4\xff\xbf' + '%8x%8x%134513808x' + '%n')"; cat) | ./level5
 ```

-Unfortunately the spawned shell is instantly closing.
+Unfortunately the spawned shell is being instantly closed.
 After discussing with other students, the `exit()` calls may be the reason of our problem.
 To bypass this issue, we can perform a **GOT overwrite**.

 > Basically, when the program is executed, the GOT (Global Offset Table) is initialized for every external functions (like libc functions).
 By doing so, the executable will cache the memory address in the GOT, so that it doesn’t have to ask libc each time an external function is called.